cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

     - there is no latest consensus state for the client with ID `gs.providerClientId` or the validator set of this consensus state does not match the initial validator set contained in the genesis state.
   - The capability for the port `ConsumerPortId` cannot be claimed.

-> **Note**: CCV assumes that the genesis state of the consumer chain is disseminated to all the validators in the initial validator set of the consumer chain.
-To ensure that validators receive the correct genesis state, the governance proposal (see `CreateConsumerChainProposal`) also contains a hash of the genesis state without the `ConsumerGenesisState`.
-The `ConsumerGenesisState` is queried by each validator from the provider chain.
+> **Note**: CCV assumes that the _same_ consumer chain genesis state is disseminated to all the correct validators in the initial validator set of the consumer chain.
+> Although the mechanism of disseminating the genesis state is outside the scope of this specification, a possible approach would entail the following steps:
+> - the process `P` creating a governance proposal `Prop` to spawn the new consumer chain creates the genesis state `S` of the entire consumer ABCI application without the genesis state of the consumer CCV module, i.e., without `ConsumerGenesisState`;
+> - `P` adds a hash of `S` to the proposal `Prop` (see `CreateConsumerChainProposal`);
+> - `P` disseminates `S` via the gossip network;
+> - when handling `Prop`, the provider chain creates and store in its state the `ConsumerGenesisState` using the information that the validator set of the consumer chain matches the validator set of the provider chain;
+> - finally, each validator in the initial validator set of the consumer chain obtains the remainder of the genesis state (i.e., `ConsumerGenesisState`) by querying the provider chain.

 > **Note**: In the case of a restarted consumer chain, the `InitGenesis` of the IBC module MUST run before the `InitGenesis` of the consumer CCV module.